ethan-zieba/bidule/ansible/README.md

 Start the main site.yml playbook using:
 `ansible-playbook -i inventory.ini site.yml --ask-vault-password`

+Our project's architecture could go cleaner by separating roles in different directories such as `roles/tests`, `roles/system`, etc.
+We would then have to call the playbooks in `site.yml` using `tests/role_1`, `system/role_2`...

+---

 Roles checklist:
 DONE - check_services – Checks the status of essential system services like sshd